mjmcconnell/Kinesis/Readme.md

 Follows guidence from the official tutorial [here](https://aws.amazon.com/blogs/big-data/snakes-in-the-stream-feeding-and-eating-amazon-kinesis-streams-with-python/)

+## Setup

+This app is built with docker-compose, so you will need to install it to run.
+You can find the install instructions for your platform [here](https://docs.docker.com/compose/install/).

+You will also need to have an aws user setup, with permissions to read and write to aws kinesis and s3.
+Once you have the user setup, copy the access and secret keys into the `boto.cfg` file in the root of this repo.
+This file is used by the [boto library](http://docs.pythonboto.org/en/latest/), to connect with aws.

+## Running the app

+Once you are all setup, you can then run the web app by opening up a terminal, moving into the root of this repo and running `make run`.
+You will then be able to access the app via [http://localhost:8080](http://localhost:8080)

 ## Flow

 1/ User enters number of records to generate from the web app